zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 Concrete-ML can be installed on Kaggle ([see question on community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)), but not on Google Colab ([see question on community for more details](https://community.zama.ai/t/how-do-i-install-run-concrete-ml-on-google-colab/338)).

-Most of these limits are shared with the rest of the Concrete stack (namely Concrete-Numpy and Concrete-Compiler).
+Most of these limits are shared with the rest of the Concrete stack (namely Concrete-Python).
 Support for more platforms will be added in the future.

 ## Using PyPi